 - Wireless charging

 We used the original Razer Phone for a number of weeks in 2017 and rather liked it.
 Well, kind of.
-We belovingly called it a "brilliant brickphone", because, frankly, it is a hefty slab of smartphone.
+We belovingly called it a 'brilliant brickphone', because, frankly, it is a hefty slab in hand and pocket.

 The Razer Phone 2 doesn't get around that design decision: it's more-or-less the same footprint as the original model (it's half a millimetre thicker and just over one millimetre taller, but you won't notice that in hand whatsoever – even side-by-siding the phones their footprints look much the same by eye).

-There is a significant change for the follow-up phone: its rear is glass, thus it's Qi wireless charging compatible (although no charger is included in the box, you'll need to buy the light-up Razer one separately).
-This shiny exterior is a bit of a fingerprint magnet, but it does look altogether more 2018 and in line with the competition.
+Compared to the original, there is a significant change for Razer's follow-up phone: its rear is glass, thus it's Qi wireless charging compatible (although no charger is included in the box, so you'll need to buy the light-up Razer one separately).
+This shiny exterior is a bit of a fingerprint magnet, but it does look altogether more 2018 and in-line with the competition.
 It's not totally rigid, however, as a press down with a thumb has some flex, likely due to a gap behind.

-There's an astounding design quirk like no other though: that Razer logo on the rear is actually the notification light.
+That's not the biggest take-away though.
+See that Razer logo on the rear?
+It lights up and acts as the notification light.
 It's LED-backlit and, thanks to the pre-installed Razer Chroma app, you can select from 16.8 million colours to your preference.
-Or switch it off.
-Or even make it cycle seamlessly between every colour option, breathe by fading in or out, or always remain on with a colour of your choice.
-As cosmetic features go, this one is very much in keeping with Razer's design language and wider product range.
-Our inner geek thinks it's rather great.
+Or even make it cycle seamlessly between every colour option, 'breathe' by fading in or out, or always remain on with a colour of your choice.
+As cosmetic features go, this one is very much keeping within Razer's design language and wider product range.
+Our inner geek finds it's rather great.

 - 5.7-inch, 2560 x 1440 resolution, 16:9 aspect ratio LCD panel